halperta/halperta.github.io/docs/index.md

 I am a justice-oriented worker dedicated to education, cultural heritage, and public knowledge.

-I write for academic and general audiences, provide consulting services, and collaborate on creative projects.
+I write for academic and general audiences, provide consulting and editorial services, and collaborate on creative projects.
 [Learn more about working with me.](/categories/mentorship/)

 I wrote two workbooks: one about [finding your professional purpose](/shalperta%20press/purpose/) and another about [taking action to resist fascism on campus](https://halperta.com/shalperta%20press/risk/).
 I also collaborated on an [Academic Tarot deck](https://halperta.com/visionary%20futures%20collective/tarot/).